DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 ## Picking a course

-We need to stop candidates from choosing courses that can’t accept them.
+We need to stop candidates from choosing courses that cannot accept them.

 {% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({
   description: "As a candidate trying to pick a specific course that’s full I need to be prevented from choosing it
-So that I do not try and apply to a course that can’t accept me" }) }}
+So that I do not try and apply to a course that cannot accept me" }) }}

 {{ appUserNeed({
   description: "As a candidate trying to pick a specific course that’s full I need to be able to find it and see that it’s full
-So that I understand why I can’t apply to it"
+So that I understand why I cannot apply to it"
 }) }}

 ### Hypothesis

 We considered hiding full courses from the list of courses.
 However, if a candidate is looking for a specific course that’s full they will not be able to find it, they might think they’ve typed something wrong or selected the wrong provider – they could waste time trying to find it elsewhere.

-If we let them find the course, but tell them why they can’t apply to it, they’ll save time and have the information they need to decide what to do next.
+If we let them find the course, but tell them why they cannot apply to it, they’ll save time and have the information they need to decide what to do next.

 ## Course has become unavailable

-We need to stop candidates from applying to courses that can’t accept them.
+We need to stop candidates from applying to courses that cannot accept them.

 Either: